use-go/go-plugins/micro/ip_access/README.md

-# IP Allow Plugin
+# IP Access Plugin

-The IP allow plugin is a straight forward plugin for micro which allows IP addresses that can access the API.
+The IP access plugin is a straight forward plugin for micro which accesss IP addresses that can access the API.

 Current implementation accepts individual IPs or a CIDR.